kubernetes/contributor-site/content/en/blog/2024/introducing-hydrophone.md

 Running `hydrophone` by default will:

-- Create a pod, and supporting resources in the `conformance` namespace on your cluster
+- Create a pod, and supporting resources in the `conformance` namespace on your cluster.
-- Execute the entire conformance test suite for the cluster version you're running
+- Execute the entire conformance test suite for the cluster version you're running.
 - Output the test results and export `e2e.log` and `junit_01.xml` needed for conformance validation.

 There are supporting flags to specify which tests to run, which to skip, the cluster you're targeting and much more!